-The Trustees of The Collegiate Trust ("the Trust", "TCT") present this Annual Report together with the Financial Statements and Auditors' Report of the charitable company for the year beginning 1st September 2021 and ending 31st August 2022.
+The Trustees of The Collegiate Trust ("the Trust", "TCT") present this Annual Report together with the Financial Statements and Auditors' Report of the charitable company for the year beginning 1st September 2022 and ending 31st August 2023.
 This Report serves the purposes of both a Trustees' Report, and a Directors' Report under company law.

-TCT operated five primary and two secondary schools in the London Borough of Croydon and in West Sussex in the year covered by this report, with Kenley Primary (in Croydon) joining the Trust most recently on 1st September 2021.
-Kenley Primary is a one-form primary with 191 on roll, and has begun to work closely with other schools within the Trust, particularly with other Croydon primary schools and Riddlesdown Collegiate as its nearest Trust school.
-These seven schools have a combined pupil capacity of 4,765 and had a roll of 4,516 in the school census in October 2022.
-Two of the primary schools operate nursery provision, two of the primary schools include an Enhanced Learning Provision (ELP) and both secondary schools offer post-16 provision.
+TCT operated five primary and two secondary schools in the London Borough of Croydon and in West Sussex in the year covered by this report, with another secondary school, Woodcote High School, (in Croydon) joining the Trust most recently on 1st April 2023.
+Woodcote High School is a larger than average secondary with 1200 students on roll, and has begun to work closely with other schools within the Trust, particularly with other secondary schools.
+These eight schools have a combined pupil capacity of 6,163 and had a roll of 5,802 in the school census in October 2023.
+Two of the primary schools operate nursery provision, two of the primary schools and one of the secondary schools include an Enhanced Learning Provision (ELP) and all of the secondary schools offer post-16 provision.